 If you didn’t quench your thirst for antiques at the Museo de Avila, head down to Calle de Lopez Nunez Street, where you will find the Palacio de Los Verdugo, a 15th-century museum that features hundreds of unique sculptures and symbols illustrating the how the defense of the city functioned during ancient times.

-It here that you will also find the Municipal Archive and the Department of Heritage.
+It is here that you will also find the Municipal Archive and the Department of Heritage.

 Admire the beautiful wonders of Sierra de Gredos

 The stunning mountainous range of Sierra de Gredos is within the secure natural park of Avila city and offers a calming effect, especially after a long day of sightseeing.

 Get in touch with nature by exploring this park as well as taking scenic walks around it.